RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 "Ok, umm...so if you touch it they go really pale.
 And it's tender, I don't know if there's any related bruising."

 "Bruising?"
-Debug interjected, confused about a beagle that could bruise when they didn't have blood or a vascular system.
+Debug interjected, confused about a beetle that could bruise when they didn't have blood or a vascular system.

 "Yeah, on her arm."